FrictionFree/ApplicationInsights-Home/Schemas/Envelope.md

 #Microsoft.Telemetry.Envelope
-System variables for a telemetry item (Part A)
+System variables for a telemetry item.

 1. **ver** : int

+    Envelope version.
+For internal use only.
+By assigning this the default, it will not be serialized within the payload unless changed to a value other than #1.

     Default value: 1

     This field is optional.